bodo-ai/PyDough/documentation/dsl.md

 Addresses.CALCULATE(is_c_state=state.startswith("c"))
 ```

 **Bad Example #6**: For each address, find the state bird of the state it is in.
-This is invalid because the `state` property of each record of `Addresses` is a scalar expression, not a subcolleciton, so it does not have any properties that can be accessed with `.` syntax.
+This is invalid because the `state` property of each record of `Addresses` is a scalar expression, not a sub-collection, so it does not have any properties that can be accessed with `.` syntax.

 ```py
 %%pydough